rgupta11/myRepository/notes/Messaging-Queue.md

 * Use ?trace=true in connection URI to log all commands send over to connector
 * Failover transport in activeMQ
 * Open port 8162 (outbound) at client to support HTTPS
-* Preventing automatic broker discovery
+* Preventing automatic broker discovery (activemq.xml).
+One disadvantage to using the multicast protocol is that discovery is automatic
+  * Remove from openwire connector
     * two or more ActiveMQ instances will automatically connect to one another and begin con- suming one another’s messages.
     * Remove the discoveryUri portion of the openwire transport connector
     * Change `<transportConnector name="openwire" uri="tcp://localhost:61616" discoveryUri="multicast://default"/>`
     * To `<transportConnector name="openwire" uri="tcp://localhost:61616" />`
+  * Remove/Comment from default-nc n/w connector
+    * Change `<networkConnector name="default-nc" uri="multicast://default"/>`
+    * To `<!-- <networkConnector name="default-nc" uri="multicast://default"/> -->`
+* Give the broker a unique name (activeMQ.xml)
+  * From `<broker xmlns="http://acti vemq.apache.org/schema/core" brokerName="localhost" dataDirectory="${activemq.base}/data">`
+  * To `<broker xmlns="http://activemq.apache.org/schema/core brokerName="broker1234" dataDirectory="${activemq.base}/data">`
+* Create Retroactive consumers (see above)
+* Configure a client’s redelivery policy so that attempts are made before moving it to dead letter Q
+* Dead-letter strategy to ignore nonpersistent and expired messages, which can prevent overwhelming the ActiveMQ broker with messages